otrv4/otrv4/architecture-decisions/016-prekey-server.md

       pre-key-msg3
       pre-key-msg4

-Users are expected to have multiple long-term keys and profiles associated to the same identity.
-For example, they may use multiple clients and/or devices that do not share the same long-term key.

-From the clients' perspective, this is the same scenario as the previous one, and clients are required to behave similarly in regard to grouping received perkey messages by instance tag, filtering out duplicates, and chosing which devices to send the offline messages to.
+#### Receiving prekey messages

+Clients should not trust the server will always return valid prekey messages, and must validate them by themselves.
+If a client can find any usable prekey message from the server's response, it may perform additional requests.

-#### Problems with receiving multiple prekey messages for a particular identity
+#### Receiving multiple prekey messages

+Clients should group all received prekey messages by instance tag, and choose from each group only the one with the latest expiry time.
+This must be done to avoid sending multiple offline messages to the same instance tag.

+If there's still multiple prekey messages after filtering out duplicate instance tags, the client needs to decide which client the offline message should be sent to, or even send to all of them.
+Clients may need to inform the user before sending the offline message to multiple instance tags, or ask the user about which from the many possible actions should be taken.

-In Scenarios 3 and 4, the RESPONDER needs to decide to either keep multiple conversations established with the INITIATOR (one for each received pre-key message) or always discard the conversation after the offline message is sent (which drains prekeys from every group.
+If the client decides to send the same offline message to multiple instances tags it also needs to decide to either keep multiple conversations established with the INITIATOR (one for each received pre-key message) or always terminate the conversation after the offline message is sent (which drains prekeys from every group.

-Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply publish a new user profile (with a new long-term key, with new prekey messages) and guarantee they will receive encrypted copies of every "first" message the RESPONDER sends.
-Does it mean non-interactive is more fragile in regard to this attack than OTRv3?
+Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply publish a new user profile (with a new long-term key, with new prekey messages) and guarantee they will receive encrypted copies of every "first" message the Responder sends.

+TODO: Does it mean non-interactive is more fragile in regard to this attack than OTRv3?
 Can we add recommendations to the spec to make sure client implementations are extra careful with how they handle fingerprints in the non-interactive case?

-### Decision

-A prekey server instance MUST offer the following operations:

-- user profile retrieval
-- user profile publication
-- prekey message retrieval
-- prekey message publication

 ### Consequences

-TODO
+The server may implement measures to prevent DoS attacks, for example, limit the frequency of requests and/or the the number of prekey messages accepted.

+TODO: Mention that there is no protection against DoS (server sends expired or already used prekey messages or does not send prekey messages for every instance tag it knows about).